Pat Cummins: Domestic career

+On 7 March 2017, Cummins played in the Sheffield Shield for the first time in six years.
+He bowled 36 overs and claimed 8 wickets.

 International career

-Early career and injury struggles
+Early career and injury struggles (2011–2016)

 Cummins was granted a Cricket Australia contract in June 2011 and in October 2011, he played two Twenty20 International (T20I) and three One Day International (ODI) matches for Australia against South Africa, claiming ten wickets and subsequently being selected in the Australian Test squad to play in South Africa.

 Cummins made his Test match debut at Wanderers Stadium in Johannesburg in November 2011, in what was only his fourth career first-class match, becoming Australia's youngest Test cricketer since Ian Craig in 1953, aged 18 years and 193 days.
-Cummins took 1/38 and 6/79, becoming the second-youngest Test cricketer (behind Enamul Haque Jr.) to take six wickets in an innings.
+Cummins took 1/38 and 6/79, becoming the second-youngest Test cricketer (behind Enamul Haque) to take six wickets in an innings.
 He then scored 13 runs in the second innings, including a four to win the match and was presented with the Man of the Match award.
 After playing through his Test debut with a heel injury, Cummins was subsequently ruled out of the entire 2011–12 summer.

-Cummins was selected in Australia's provisional team for the ICC Under-19 World Cup to be held in Queensland in August 2012.
+Cummins was selected in Australia's provisional team for the 2012 Under-19 Cricket World Cup.
 Cummins represented Australia in the 2012 T20 World Cup and the Sydney Sixers in the 2012 Champions League, but was diagnosed with a stress fracture in his back upon his return to Australia in November, again ruling him out of the 2012/13 home summer.

 Cummins returned for Australia A in August 2013, but a recurrence of the stress fracture in his back caused him to miss most of the 2013–14 summer.
 He returned to the BBL in January 2014 after working with Dennis Lillee during his layoffs to re-shape his bowling action.

-After prioritising white ball cricket during 2014, Cummins was selected in the Australian squad for their successful 2015 World Cup campaign, playing in four matches.
+Cummins was selected in the Australian squad for their successful 2015 World Cup campaign, playing in four matches.

 Cummins was a late call-up for 2015 Ashes squad after the retirement of Ryan Harris, but was not selected for a test during the series.
 He was part of the ODI and T20I series in the same tour.
 During the ODI leg of the tour, Cummins' stress fracture resurfaced and he was ruled out of the entire home summer for the fourth time in five years.